-While in a few cases the FITS data-products that are provided by ALMA can be sufficient to do science directly, more often than not users should create their own images from the calibrated Measurement Set data (MS).
+While in a number cases the FITS data-products that are provided by ALMA can be sufficient to do science directly, often users need to create their own images from the calibrated Measurement Set data (MS).
 As mentioned above, for Cycle 0 the calibrated MS are directly delivered with the data packages.
-For data later than Cycle 1, the calibrated MS can be recreated from the raw data by running the command casa -c scriptForPI.py within the latest version of CASA.
-For older data (pre Cycle 5) or data that were manually reduced, use the version of CASA that was used to create the data (see the README file or the QA2 report in the qa directory).
+For data later than Cycle 1, the calibrated MS can be recreated from the raw data by running the command casa -c \scriptForPI.py within the latest version of CASA.
+For older data (pre Cycle 5) or data that were manually reduced, use the version of CASA that was used to create the data (see the README file or the QA2 report in the ga directory).
 The scriptForPI.py file can be found the script directory.
 The calibrated MS will be created in the "calibrated" directory.

-Please see the Processing section1 of the ALMA Science Portal for details.
-From there, you can follow the links to understand the contents of the data products, download and install CASA and the hardware requirements for CASA and the pipeline.
-CASA also provides guides related to pipeline imaging reprocessing2.
+Please see the Processing section of the ALMA Science Portal for details on processing.
+From there, you can follow the links to understand the contents of the data products, download and install CASA and the hardware requirements for CASA and the ALMA Pipeline.
+CASA also provides guides related to ALMA Pipeline imaging reprocessing.

 Moreover the ALMA Regional Centres also provide calibrated MS for PIs and archival researchers.
-At all three ARCs services are in place to generate calibrated MS on demand3.
+At all three ARCs services are in place to generate calibrated MS on demand.